Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba_Mobility/Licencing/Aruba-Wireless-Licencing.md

 Be sure to plan your license acquisition and management carefully to make the most out of your Aruba Wireless capabilities!

-Thank you for reading, and good luck with your Aruba network implementation!